SattyikKundu/Codecademy-Portfolio-Project-5/README.md

 # PERN-Ecommerce-Store-project
 This is **Portfolio Project #5** for my Full-stack web development course on Codecademy.
-This app is an Ecommerce store, names ***Reef Budz***,  where aquarists can browse and purchase saltwater creatures and coral fragments for their own saltwater reef tanks.
+This app is an Ecommerce store, named ***Reef Budz***,  where aquarists can browse and purchase saltwater creatures and coral fragments for their own saltwater reef tanks.
 Built using PERN (*PostgreSQL*, *Express*, *React*, *Node*) stack, this web app is a fully-functioning Ecommerce store with features common in most real-world Ecommerce stores.

 **Read more to learn the technology behind the app, the app's features, and how the app operates via simulated workflow example!**